mikhailmints/qunity/README.md

 [![ci](https://github.com/mikhailmints/qunity/actions/workflows/ci.yml/badge.svg?event=push)](https://github.com/mikhailmints/qunity/actions/workflows/ci.yml)
 [![docs](https://img.shields.io/badge/docs-odoc-blue)](https://mikhailmints.github.io/qunity/qunity/Qunity/index.html)

 This is a prototype simulator and compiler for the Qunity quantum programming language, based on the paper by Voichick et al. (https://arxiv.org/abs/2204.12384), and the typechecker implementation in Coq (https://gitlab.umiacs.umd.edu/finn/qunity).
 This project is done as part of Caltech's SURF program, supervised by Robert Rand at UChicago.
+It is supported by the Samuel P. and Frances Krown SURF Fellowship.

 To run the tests:
 ```bash